I-am-PUID-0/DMB_Docs/docs/services/zilean.md

-Zilean is a service that enables users to search for content sourced by DebridMediaManager (DMB) and shared by others.
+Zilean is a service that enables users to search for content sourced by [Debrid Media Manager](https://github.com/debridmediamanager/) and shared by others.
 It can be configured as a Torznab indexer in various content applications, allowing seamless integration and content discovery.
 Additionally, Zilean can scrape data from a running Zurg instance and other Zilean instances.

 ---